 Pseudoephedrine is a decongestant that shrinks blood vessels in the nasal passages.
 Dilated blood vessels can cause nasal congestion (stuffy nose).

-The combination of acetaminophen, chlorpheniramine, and pseudoephedrine headache, fever, body aches, runny or stuffy nose, sneezing, itching, watery eyes, and sinus congestion caused by allergies, the common cold, or the flu.
+Acetaminophen, chlorpheniramine, and pseudoephedrine is a combination medicine used to treat headache, fever, body aches, runny or stuffy nose, sneezing, itching, watery eyes, and sinus congestion caused by allergies, the common cold, or the flu.

 Acetaminophen, chlorpheniramine, and pseudoephedrine may also be used for purposes not listed in this medication guide.

-What are the possible side effects of acetaminophen, chlorpheniramine, and pseudoephedrine?
+What are the possible side effects of this medicine?

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.